cyverse/vagrant-test-pool/readme.md

 }
 ```

-If you don't disable host key checking, you may have to add each VM's host key to your known_hosts file by manually SSHing into each VM each time it is provisioned (e.g. `ssh vagrant@10.255.255.10`).

 ### SSH Host Key Checking
 After destroying and re-provisioning the pool, the VMs will have different host keys than the ones you previously accepted into your known_hosts file; this breaks SSH and Ansible.
 Run clean_known_hosts.sh to fix this quickly.